vin-jl/leetcode-solutions-py/README.md

 # leetcode-python3
-Solutions to common Leetcode problems in Pythonπ
+Solutions to common Leetcode problems in Python 3.14 (π)